Wang-Lin-boop/GeminiMol/README.md

 ## ✅ License

-GeminiMol is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge, but prohibits unauthorised commercial use, including commercial training and as part of a paid computational platform.
-However, communication and authorization with [our supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.
+GeminiMol is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge.
+GeminiMol can be utilized in academic publications, open-source software projects, and open-source competitions (e.g. Kaggle competitions under the MIT Open Source license).

+GeminiMol prohibits unauthorised commercial use, including commercial training and as part of a paid computational platform, which intended to prevent speculators from exploiting informational asymmetry for profit.
+Communication and authorization with [our supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.

 ## 💌 Get in Touch